dominikaradziun/dominikaradziun.github.io/_pages/about.md

 ![Profile](/images/bio-photo.jpeg){: .align-right width="300px"}

 I am a Postdoctoral Researcher at the [Brain, Body, and Technology Lab](https://www.brainbodytech.com/) at the Donders Institute, Radboud University.
-My research focusers on how the brain represents the body and how that representation can change, for example, when we interact with tools.
+My research focuses on how the brain represents the body and how that representation can change, for example, when we interact with tools.
 To study this, I combine behavioral experiments, neuroimaging, and computational modeling.

-I completed my PhD from Karolinska Institutet, where I investigated body perception and brain plasticity in both blind and sighted individuals.
+I completed my PhD at Karolinska Institutet, where I investigated body perception and brain plasticity in both blind and sighted individuals.
 My doctoral thesis was awarded the [Glushko Dissertation Prize](https://cognitivesciencesociety.org/glushko-dissertation-prize/) from the Cognitive Science Society.
+You can watch my Glushko Prize talk [here](https://underline.io/events/465/sessions/18086/lecture/99279-body-perception-and-brain-plasticity-in-blind-and-sighted-individuals).

 Originally from Poland, my academic journey has taken me through Norway, Sweden, the UK, and now the Netherlands.
 As a scientist, I feel privileged to ask big questions and mentor students as they grow into researchers themselves.